achrafelkhnissi/1337/42curses/Born2beRoot/README.md

 - What is UFW firewall?
 - What is DNF? (to install UFW on CentOF)
 - What is cron?
+- In the network settings of the virtualbox! what is the difference between "NAT" and "Bridged Adapter"?

 #### Bonus part: